wallabag-it/website/content/en/features/index.md

 Applications for your smartphone...
 {.h2}

-Android, iOS or Windows: An wallabag application is available for your device.
+Android or iOS: a wallabag application is available for your device.
 It's so easy to read your saved articles on it.
 And it also works when you're offline.

 ![iOS application for wallabag](ios.png) {.text-center}